IUCN redlist status: Critically Endangered

 Status in the wild: This species used to be locally abundant at sites where it was present, but has experienced severe chytridiomycosis-related declines at all known remaining sites, and arrived in El Valle de Anton in 2006.
 The Panamanian golden frog was last recorded in the wild in 2009.
 The species has historically been collected for the pet trade.
 Recent housing developments, agriculture and road construction in the region were responsible for degrading golden frog habitats prior to the chytridiomycosis epidemic.
 Golden frog habitats continue to be impacted by land-use changes, and the amphibian chytrid fungus is still present.
 These two obstacles need to be overcome for planning successful future reintroduction programs.

 Status in captivity: In the year 2000, prior to the chytridiomycosis-related declines, the Baltimore Zoo received approval to establish a captive population of adult Panamanian golden frogs (Atelopus zeteki) under Project Golden Frog in the USA.
 This population of golden frogs has grown to more than 1,000 adult individuals at more than 50 participating US and Canadian institutions and is managed by the AZA Golden Frog Species Survival Plan.
-A small population of golden frogs has also been established and bred in Panama at the El Valle Amphibian Conservation Center at the Nispero Zoo in El Valle de Anton.
-Their public exhibit is the only place in Panama where you can see golden frogs today and the outlook for the captive population of this species is excellent.
+A small population of golden frogs has also been established and bred in Panama at the Nispero Zoo where you can see an exhibition of golden frogs.
 In 2013 an IUCN Conservation Breeding Specialist Group meeting convened 40 stakeholders in El Valle de Anton to develop a roadmap for the conservation of golden frogs.